- Rijksmuseum (interior and exterior)

 The tour visits the Rijksmuseum's permanent collection.
 Your entry tickets are valid for temporary exhibitions as well, but often, it is necessary to separately book time slots for visiting the exhibition(s).
 If you would like to include a particular temporary exhibition, we can usually do so on a private, custom basis.
 Please get in touch with us for more information and updated pricing.

 Roser studied Translation and Interpreting at the Universitat Autònoma in Barcelona.
-She spent one academic year at the Universiteit van Amsterdam and fell in love with this city.
+She did a minor in History and Linguistics in Amsterdam and fell in love with this city.
 She spent two more years studying Voice Over and Drama Studies.
-After a decade working in tourism, she became a tour guide in 2012.
-Her first focus was the History of Amsterdam.
-It afterwards spread to the rest of the country.
+After a decade working in tourism, she became a tour guide.
+Her first focus was the History of Amsterdam, but it spread to the rest of the country.
 In 2013 she began guiding curious minds through the Jewish History of Amsterdam.
-In 2019 she got her diploma as a National Guide.
-That year she worked at the Anne Frank House.
-Her focus now is on Art History, Architecture and Dutch landscapes.
+In 2019 she got her diploma as a National Guide, while working at the Anne Frank House.
+She is now on her first year of the Art History bachelor's degree at the Universiteit van Amsterdam.
+You can find her behind the counters at the Museum of Modern and Contemporary Art in Amsterdam, the Stedelijk Museum.

 Vanessa has lived in the Netherlands for over fifteen years.
 As an Art Historian and expert in Cultural Heritage, living here has sparked her curiosity about this country and its society, with its unlimited options of sites to enjoy and explore.
-She speaks English, Spanish and Catalan, as well as Dutch because she believes it is important to be able to understand the society that has welcomed her.
-The fields in which she is specialized are Heritage and Museums like the Rijksmuseum and the Van Gogh Museum, but also the city of Amsterdam itself because every step you make in this city opens a new historical window.
-She has been working as an assistant curator in different galleries and museums of Amsterdam and as a Heritage Specialist and Consultant for the University of Barcelona, the Catalan Government and also for U.S. companies.
-As a guide, she aims to help visitors feel like locals and to expand their knowledge about the art, history and culture of the Netherlands.
+She speaks English, Spanish, and Catalan, as well as Dutch because she believes it is important to be able to understand the society that has welcomed her.
+The fields in which she is specialized are Heritage and Museums like the Van Gogh Museum (where she has worked as an official guide for the same museum organization) and the Rijksmuseum, but also the city of Amsterdam itself because every step you make in this city opens a new historical window.
+She has been working as an assistant curator in different galleries and museums of Amsterdam and as a Heritage Specialist and Consultant for the University of Barcelona, the Catalan Government, and also for U.S. companies.
+As a guide, she aims to help visitors feel like locals and to expand their knowledge about the art, history, and culture of the Netherlands.

 Reviews can only be left by Context customers after they have completed a tour.
 For more information about our reviews, please see our FAQ.